ryanheise/audio_service/README.md

 5. Remove your corresponding implementation of `onStart()` and move any initialisation code into the constructor or other callbacks as appropriate.
 6. If you use `customAction/onCustomAction`, the second argument is now required to be a `Map`.

-Complete migration:
+Optional (recommended) step:

-7. `BackgroundAudioTask` is being superseded by `AudioHandler`, a new composable and mixable API allowing functionality from multiple audio handlers to be combined.
+7. `BackgroundAudioTask` is deprecated and replaced by `AudioHandler`, a new composable and mixable API allowing functionality from multiple audio handlers to be combined.
 To migrate, change your base class from `BackgroundAudioTask` to `BaseAudioHandler` and remove the `on` prefix from each method name (e.g. rename `onPlay` to `play`).

 Read the [Migration Guide](https://github.com/ryanheise/audio_service/wiki/Migration-Guide#0140) for more details (TODO!).